A-Chioquetta/ScarsProject/README.md

 ### Getting Started

-Before running the simulations, ensure you have the QuTiP library installed in your environment.
-QuTiP offers a wide range of functionalities for quantum simulations, making it an essential tool for this project.
+### Dependencies

+To run the simulations, you will need to have the following libraries installed:

+- Python 3.x
+- QuTiP: Quantum Toolbox in Python, used for quantum system simulations.
+- NumPy: Fundamental package for scientific computing with Python.
+- Matplotlib: A Python 2D plotting library which produces publication quality figures.
+- SymPy: A Python library for symbolic mathematics.

 ### Repository Contents